wanx-troopers/wanx-troopers.github.io/ovi.md

 Possible workflow: put Ovi render into the InfiniteTalk workflow with the audio from the Ovi render and a low denoise in 3 steps for an upscale.

+720 might be a good resolution for Ovi.

 ## Controlnets

 Ovi has been successfully used with depth control controlnet trained for Wan 2.2 TI2V 5B.
 It is likely HED and Canny controlnets will also work.